NCAlgebra/NC/DOCUMENTATION/README.md

 Most Basic Commands
 ===================

 This chapter provides a gentle introduction to some of the commands available in `NCAlgebra`.

+If you want a living version of this chapter just run the notebook `NC/DEMOS/1_MostBasicCommands.nb`.

 Before you can use `NCAlgebra` you first load it with the following commands:

     << NC`
     << NCAlgebra`